Tips for Finding Articles

 -

-PAIS InternationalContains citations to public policy literature of economics, government, law, international business, political science, public administration, and other social sciences.
+PAIS InternationalContains citations to public policy literature of economics, education, government, law, international business, political science, public administration, and other social sciences.
 It includes references to journal articles, books, government documents, reports and pamphlets in English, French, German, Italian, Spanish, and Portuguese.